SUPER BOWL L I - HOUSTON - 2017

-Dear NY/NJ Super Bowl XLVIII Field Team Members,
+Dear Houston SB LI Field Team Members,

-As we all go forward, try to remember a few things we shared.
+As we all go forward, try to remember a few things we shared:

-- How to stand around and wait and wait and wait.
+- Patience.
+How to stand around and wait and wait and wait.
 (We call this standing still at breakneck speed.)

 - When presented with unexpected circumstances, use your thumb.

-- Look into the eyes of another human being.
+- Look into the eyes of another human being often.
 See them.
-Feel their presence and count on them to do their part.
-To mutually strive for and accomplish a very complex and difficult task, under the most rigid of timelines, at absolute Ground Zero of the hottest, most intensely focused media spotlight in the television world.
-Bruno Mars and the RHCP’s were there with us.
+Feel their presence and count upon them to do their part.
+To mutually strive for and accomplish a very complex, difficult, and dangerous task, under the most rigid of timelines, at absolute ground zero of the hottest, most intensely focused media spotlight in the world, is unforgettable.
+Lady Gaga was there with us.
 That place where magic is.

 - Finally, those of you who followed my advice, have lifetime memories you will cherish.
 The blue feelings you have are not because you miss your fellow FTM’s or Cart Leaders, or us.
 What you are missing, longing for deep in your heart, is the experience we had with one another.
 The actual human interaction.
 You miss the people because they represent those feelings and because they are the faces of your human, non-digital, experience.
 Try to have human experience with real eyes and faces as often as possible.
 You don’t need the Super Bowl; you can do it anywhere every day.
 It’s good for you.
 It’s good for all of us.

 Thanks, again Field Team Members.
 You absolutely rocked this.
 We are crazy about every one of you!